Top 10 Planeswalkers in Magic: The Gathering

 Which card do you prefer?

 These ethereal entities showcase great power, but remember that other planeswalkers may better suit your deck depending on its strategy.
-Still, plop these recommended warriors onto the field to watch your opponents soon fall to their ongoing assaults.
+Still, plop these warriors onto the field to watch your opponents quickly fall to their ongoing assaults.
 However, bear in mind you can only have one planeswalker with the same base character out at a time.
 For instance, casting one of each Jace above would result in choosing one to remain on field and one to send to the graveyard, despite them technically being two separate cards

 Now knowing the cream of the planeswalker crop, you can craft your own ideal MTG build, especially if you utilize the several planeswalker support members Wizards of the Coast has produced.
 But first, vote for your favorite entry, and I'll see you at our next card countdown!